I went to Laos Read more [...]

 Mae Wong National Park

 I was here in January 2004 and November 2007.
 It is a nice park and pretty quiet too, with a long road that leads right down to the base of the mountain that is good for spotlighting.
-In January 2004 I saw Asian Red-cheeked Squirrel, Pallas’s Squirrel, Himalayan Striped Tree Squirrel, Bowers’ White-toothed Rat (huge!), Chestnut White-bellied Rat, Malayan Porcupine, Yellow-throated Marten, Temminck’s Tailless Fruit Bat, Bengal Slow Loris and Northern Treeshrew.
+In January 2004 I saw Asian Red-cheeked Squirrel, Pallas’s Squirrel, Himalayan Striped Tree Squirrel, Bowers’ White-toothed Rat (huge!), South China White-bellied Rat, Malayan Porcupine, Yellow-throated Marten, Temminck’s Tailless Fruit Bat, Bengal Slow Loris and Northern Treeshrew.
 I returned for a night in November 2007 and saw another Slow Loris, my first Binturong, a Common Palm Civet and a couple of small flying squirrels one of which was probably a White-bellied (Temminck’s) Flying Squirrel.
 The temple at nearby Khao No is good for bats with both Long-winged Tomb Bats, Horsfield’s Myotis and Wrinkle-lipped Bats.

 Pang Sida National Park